xrdocs/programmability/_tutorials/2020-12-02-nornir-overview.md

        options:
             num_workers: 2
 ```
 Config file provides inventory and task parallelization information to the main file.
-Nornir will use a ``different thread for each host`` to concurrently execute the tasks of the hosts.
-You can provide the number of threads to be used by your code in ```num_workers``` option of runner plugin.
-If ``num_workers == 1``, tasks of the hosts are executed one after the other in a simple loop.
+Nornir will use a different thread for each host to concurrently execute the tasks of the hosts.
+You can provide the number of threads to be used by your code in the num_workers option of the runner plugin.
+If num_workers == 1, tasks of the hosts are executed one after the other in a simple loop.
 This case helps to troubleshoot or debug the issues.
-Generally you can provide a number greater than 1 to ``num_workers`` else it defaults to 20.
-In my case I am assigning value 2 to ``num_workers``, as I am dealing with two hosts.
+Generally, you can provide a number greater than 1 to num_workers else it defaults to 20.
+In my case, I am assigning value 2 to num_workers, as I am dealing with two hosts.

 **nornir_main.py**
 ```